sandro-buzhghulashvili/classy-ads/README.md

 ## Overview

-This project serves as a simulation of a full-stack application, utilizing the power of React and Firebase technologies.
-It showcases a dynamic user interface with animated sliders and modals created using the Framer Motion library.
-The application also integrates React Router, Sass, and various other tools to enhance the overall user experience.
+Welcome to our cutting-edge Crypto Search Web App!
+In this application, my primary focus is to showcase my skills in working with APIs.
+I extensively utilize various features of React routers, including loaders.
+This project is a simulation of a real-world application designed for individuals interested in cryptocurrency.
+Additionally, it offers a meticulously crafted modern and responsive user experience.
+Make this description shorter

 ### Technologies Used